Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 If I end up doing an art installation-type project, I want it to be highly interactive and even playful.
 I feel particularly inspired by the work of Neil Mendoza, who has created many projects designed for children specifically that are still high-technology and use microcontrollers.
 I'm also inspired by the work of Danny Rozin who created interactive "grids" that are responsive to people's movements.
 I think I want the final project to show something external about people that's normally internal.

 ![image](https://github.com/user-attachments/assets/ecf0fc3a-b7ce-423d-bbc9-9dde04e537cf)

-Neil Mendoza's interactive paintings TUIs.
+Neil Mendoza's interactive paintings which are examples of TUIs.

 # Week 10 #

 This week, I focused on my ZeroWidth experiments for Project 3.
-I finished up the 4 experiments that we were given by the instructors, and
+I finished up the 4 experiments that we were given by the instructors, and created one of my own.
+I was inspired by my MDes application (application season is right now!) and wanted to see if I could create a bot that would be able to reflect a past version of me and be able to answer questions about myself in the present.

 Reflections:

+I had a hard time getting the instructor-given experiments to behave as intended to answer questions correctly.
+This was probably intentional :) I found that my own experiment performed the best in terms of acting and answering questions as a mini-me.

 Speculations:

+I think that LLMs and tools like ChatGPT can be used as personal reflection tools, such as for comparing past versions of yourself to your current self, or even as a manifestation tool.

 # Week 9 #